nicklepickle/fe-compare/README.md

 to do with the fact that there are multiple ways to handle state in Vue (data vs. ref vs.
 Vuex).
 At one point I fed most of my Vue files to Copilot to figure it out and it produced a completely broken solution.
 My main critique of Vue is that it seems there has been a lot of churn in the API.
-After my successful implementation, I laerned I probably should have been using Pinia for state all along.
+After my successful implementation, I learned I probably should have been using Pinia for state all along.
 This isn't uncommon in any library that has been around for a while and Vue is over ten years old.
 React suffers from some of the same issues but I do appreciate backwards compatibility so